 Student Handbook (a.k.a., The Black Book)

 In addition to one-on-one meetings, the Office of Student Affairs also annually publishes the Student Handbook (a.k.a., the Black Book)(pdf), which is a comprehensive reference guide for students.
 There you will find detailed information about graduation requirements, academic policies, program descriptions, and more.
-First-year students receive a printed Black Book during Orientation; there is also a PDF version online.
+First-year students receive a printed Black Book during Orientation.
 Please refer to this document as questions arise.

 Practice Area Pathways